 Pros and cons of social and emotional learning

-The goal of early childhood education is to help children learn and develop skills in four key areas—cognitive, language, physical, and social-emotional.
-Because of this, it’s hard to believe that there are pros and cons to social and emotional learning in the classroom, but there are advocates and critics on both sides of the argument.
 Following the COVID-19 pandemic, there has been a significant increase in SEL in education programs as nationwide, school, and district spending grew approximately 45% between November 2019 and April 2021.
 With this increase, critics would argue that SEL is best left to parents in the home while advocates believe that children need the support in the classroom now more than ever.

 Pros

 Advocates of SEL in the classroom believe in its ability to help children manage their emotions and promote academic success.
 Research shows that, when children experience negative emotions (e.g., stress, anxiety, fear, or sadness), it can negatively impact their ability to learn.
-Social and emotional learning helps build resilience in children
+Social and emotional learning helps build resilience in children.

 Emotional resilience is the ability to regulate emotions during times of stress.
 Not only does it help children understand why they experience particular feelings, but it also helps them successfully manage their emotions in healthy ways.
 For example, a child might talk their way through a problem instead of throwing a tantrum.
 Social and emotional learning helps children develop the emotional intelligence to understand and manage their emotions, leading to fewer behavioral problems.